-Classification: High investment high reward Strengths Opportunities NL has good logistics, transport, Strengthens the ability to respond to specialized storage and trade capa- short-term crises. bilities for minerals Other sectors might drive need Defence industry does not require large for stockpiling mineral demand volumes of CRM aside ammunitions (piggyback).
-Weaknesses Threats It is technically difficult and financially It can introduce market inconsistencostly to do on the national level cies and increase prices, Increase in protectionist behaviours

-- It is unclear which entity would be the primary responsible one - Lack of knowledge on dependence of specific minerals, including volume.
+Strengths Opportunities NL has good logistics, transport, Strengthens the ability to respond to specialized storage and trade capa- short-term crises. bilities for minerals Other sectors might drive need Defence industry does not require large for stockpiling mineral demand volumes of CRM aside ammunitions (piggyback).
+Weaknesses Threats Troutine Cooo Theats It is technically difficult and financially It can introduce market inconsisten- It is technically difficult and financially It can introduce market inconsisten- It is technically difficult and financially costly to do on the national level It can introduce market inconsisten- cies and increase prices, Increase in It is technically difficult and financially costly to do on the national level It is unclear which entity would be the It can introduce market inconsisten- cies and increase prices, Increase in